HGmin1159/HGmin1159.github.io/_posts/2021-10-07-secondorder4.md

-Along with the secant equation, the hessian estimator have to satisfy following properties.
+Along with the secant equation, the hessian estimator has to satisfy following properties.

 > Hessian Estimate Condition
 >